octoenergy/octoenergy.github.io/_posts/2016-05-05-django-elb-health-checks.markdown

 Evolving this process over the last few months has highlighted the importance of getting the health check right.
 Below are some tips.
-An example Django application run with uWSGI and Nginx is used but most of the advice translates to other frameworks and HTTP servers.
+An example Django application run with uWSGI and NGINX is used but most of the advice translates to other frameworks and HTTP servers.

 While this article is nominally about health checks, the TLDR is that you can